How to Settle Your Dog's Tummy Ache at Home

 - Serve food in small quantities and often throughout the day.

-Step Three: Monitor and Introduce Normal Diet
+Step 3: Monitor and Introduce a Normal Diet

-- It is important to re-introduce the regular diet very gradually.
+- It is important to re-introduce the regular diet gradually.
 Failing to do so may cause a relapse.

-Step Four: Monitoring Recovery
+Step 4: Monitor Recovery

 Vomiting and diarrhea may mean nothing more than a dietary indiscretion, however, there can be more serious issues at bay.
 Always practice the "better safe than sorry" philosophy when it comes to your dog's health.

-Did you ever treat your dog using home remedies?
+Has your dog benefited from home remedies?

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.